Venture funds lead financing of blockchain collectible game CryptoKitties

 Three of North America's top early stage venture funds have committed to lead a US$10-million-plus financing of CryptoKitties, a blockchain-based collectibles game that allows users to buy, sell and "breed" digital cats.

-The Globe has learned that New York-based Union Square Ventures, California-headquartered Andreessen Horowitz (A16z) and Vancouver's Version One Ventures have signed term sheets to lead the financing deal in a spin-out company of Vancouver-based startup Axiom Zen.
+New York-based Union Square Ventures, California-headquartered Andreessen Horowitz (A16z) and Vancouver's Version One Ventures have signed term sheets to lead the financing deal in a spin-out company of Vancouver-based startup Axiom Zen.
 Axiom Zen CEO Roham Gharegozlou declined to comment.

 Financing deals have been hot in the burgeoning cryptocurrency space, and all three funds have been leading players.
 Version One's Boris Wertz is an adviser to Ethereum Capital, a new blockchain venture backed by pension giant OMERS that launched earlier this year.

-Mr. Wertz declined to comment on the CryptoKitties financing.
+Mr. Wertz declined to comment, but he stated in a blog post that crypto-collectibles are a "powerful up-and-coming use case" for blockchain technology.

+"We are in the early innings when it comes to blockchain apps, but the earliest adoption of new technology platforms has often been driven by games and gaming companies," Mr. Wertz wrote.
+"We believe that CryptoKitties can play a leading role in the mass adoption of blockchain going forward."

 Meanwhile, Andreessen's Chris Dixon has been one of the leading VCs and thinkers in the emerging cryptocurrency space and its potential to create value, and A16z and Union Square have co-invested on crypto deals, including Dfinity.